 Infusion therapy services and supplies are covered when prior authorized and ordered by a professional provider as a part of an infusion therapy regimen.
 For some medications, authorization may be limited to preferred medication suppliers, home infusion providers or provider office infusion only.
 When authorization is limited to a certain supplier, provider or setting, medications purchased from other pharmacies or suppliers or infusion therapy administered at a hospital outpatient facility or other provider may not be covered.
-Some infusion medications from a preferred medication supplier are covered under the pharmacy specialty medication benefit (see Section 3 and section 7.8.6).
 See section 7.8.7 for self-administered infusion therapy.